PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 **Validation:**
 - The 'date of joining' field should accept valid date formats and not allow future dates.
 - The field should be required for new registrations but optional for existing records.
+- The date format should be in the Indian format (DD/MM/YYYY).

 ### 2. IMPLEMENTATION STRATEGY